PaystackHQ/plugin-prestashop-1.6/README.md

 Here you can browse the source code, look at open issues and keep track of development.

+## **Deprecation Notice**

+We regret to inform you that the Paystack Gateway for Enginethemes.com DirectoryEngine, FreelanceEngine site is now deprecated and will no longer be actively maintained or supported.

+**Reasons for deprecation**:
+- Compatibility issues with the latest software versions
+- Security vulnerabilities that cannot be addressed sufficiently.
+- Obsolete functionality that is no longer relevant

+To ensure a seamless experience, we recommend exploring the Paystack Integrations Directory for [alternative plugins](https://paystack.com/gh/integrations?category=cart&id=prestashop) that are actively maintained and supported.

 ## Installation

 - Download this repository as a zip folder.